imad3100/Vuejs/TodoList/README.md

 when a click on button add() is called to push input to tasks array.

-a task is not editable by defautlt , it becomes editable when click on edit button , then it's replaced by a form , and the new edit form is binded with task.text using v-model to make changes.
+a task is not editable by defautlt , it becomes editable when click on edit button , then it's replaced by a form , and the new edit input form is binded with task.text using v-model to make changes.

 delet() function takes index of tasks and removes it using splice().